SalerSimo/Image-Classifier/README.md

         - Select the model
     - Train new model:
         - Insert categories
         - Insert number of images to download for each category

+          The new model will be saved into *models* folder

     All the models must have the following name format: